What is Klein Matterhorn/Matterhorn Glacier Paradise?

 - You can have lunch in the restaurant.

-- Of course, the views here are beautiful as well, and you’re actually slightly closer to the Matterhorn here than at Klein Matterhorn.
+- The views here are beautiful as well.
+You’re actually slightly closer to the Matterhorn than at Klein Matterhorn.

 How to cross over to Italy: “Matterhorn Glacier Ride 2” to Testa Grigia

-A new cableway between Testa Grigia in Italy (at 3458 m) and Klein Matterhorn is available since July 2023.
-Along with the existing route from and to Zermatt, this “Matterhorn Glacier Ride II” provides a unique cross-border journey by cable car.
-The new gondola route connects the skiing areas of Zermatt with those of Breuil-Cervinia in Italy.
-But non-skiers too can enjoy this fantastic route.
+A cableway between Testa Grigia in Italy (at 3458 m) and Klein Matterhorn is available since July 2023.
+Along with the route from Zermatt, this “Matterhorn Glacier Ride II” provides a unique cross-border journey by cable car.

-The 4-minute gondola ride between Klein Matterhorn and Testa Grigia features the same gondolas as those between Trockener Steg and Klein Matterhorn.
+The 4-minute ride features the same gondolas as those between Trockener Steg and Klein Matterhorn.
 Every 2 out of 10 cabins is a “Crystal Ride” one.

 What to expect at Testa Grigia

 The Testa Grigia gondola station in Italy is located amidst a snow sports area.
-The “SnowXperience Plateau Rosa” park is great for both beginners and experienced skiers.
-Snowtubing will also be available in 2024.
+The “SnowXperience Plateau Rosa” park can be used by beginners and experienced skiers.
+Snowtubing is available too.
 Or just sit back and enjoy the views from the Italian restaurant.

 Matterhorn Glacier Paradise FAQ